NeilJed/VTFLib/README.md

 >
 > VTFLib project is **no-longer being actively developed** by the original authors and as-such:
 > * The current code is unsupported and used at your own risk.
-> * The original code was developed from 2005-2011 - it likely doesn't run out of the box on modern version of Windows.
+> * The original code was developed from 2005 to 2011 - it likely doesn't run out of the box on modern version of Windows.
 > * There may be some basic updates or maintenance but this is strictly limited to tinkering.
-> * Pull Requests are welcome so long as they bring some value.
+> * Pull Requests are welcome so long as they bring some value, i.e. fix issues.
 > * Feel free to open issues, however its unlikely much will be fixed.

 # VTFLib - A Valve VTF and VMT image format programming library.

 VTFLib is a LGPL open source programming library that provides a C and C++ API that, with a few simple functions, can open and save .vtf and .vmt files, providing access to all known features.
-The library functions independent of Steam, allowing third party applications to use the library without Steam present or runningi on the target system.
+The library functions independent of Steam, allowing third party applications to use the library without Steam present or running on the target system.

 VTFLib includes two GPL example applications, VTFCmd and VTFEdit.
 VTFCmd is a C command line frontend for VTFLib that can create .vtf and .vmt files from various source formats.
 It is similar in functionality to Valve's vtex Source SDK utility, but offers a lot more control.
 VTFEdit is a C++ .NET graphical frontend for VTFLib with viewing and creation capabilities.
 Both VTFCmd and VTFEdit support several source image formats, including, but not limited to .bmp, .dds, .gif, .jpg, .png and .tga.